AI prompts

 - Power and thermals monitoring, power limit configuration

-- Fan curve control
+- Fan curve control (AMD and Nvidia)

-- Overclocking (GPU/VRAM clockspeed and voltage, currently AMD only)
+- Overclocking (GPU/VRAM clockspeed and voltage)

 - Power states configuration (AMD only)